Blackburn Hundred: Early history

 The shire probably originated as a county of the Kingdom of Northumbria, but was much fought over.
 In the Domesday Book it was among the hundreds between the Ribble and Mersey rivers ("Inter Ripam et Mersam" in the Domesday Book) that were included with the information about Cheshire, though they are now in Lancashire and cannot be said clearly to have then been part of Cheshire.
 The area may have been annexed to the embryonic Kingdom of England following the Battle of Brunanburh in 937.

 The Domesday Book entry shows that before the Norman conquest, the hundred had been held directly by King Edward.
 It mentions royal holdings in Blackburn, Huncoat, Walton-le-Dale and Pendleton, and those of a church at Blackburn and St Mary's in Whalley.
 Also it talks of 28 freemen holding land as manors, but gives no further details about them.
 After the conquest Blackburnshire was part of a large area given to Roger de Poitou and he had demised it to Roger de Busli and Albert de Gresle.

-Domesday also mentions a sizable area of woodland.
-Two areas, the first one league long and as wide, and another six long and four leagues wide, which could be as much as 225 mi2.
+The Domesday Book also mentions a sizable area of woodland.
+Two areas, the first being one league long and as wide, and another six long and four leagues wide, which could be as much as 225 mi2.

-Later the much the east of the hundred was established as royal hunting grounds, Known as the forest of Blackburnshire it was divided into the four forests of Accrington, Pendle, Trawden and Rossendale.
+Later much of the east of the hundred was established as royal hunting grounds.
+Known as the forest of Blackburnshire, it was divided into the four forests of Accrington, Pendle, Trawden and Rossendale.